openeuler-mirror/stratovirt/docs/quickstart.md

 ## 4. Run StratoVirt

-With kernel and rootfs image, we can boot a guest Linux machine by StratoVirt.
+With kernel and rootfs image, we can boot a guest linux machine by StratoVirt.

 ### 4.1 Run with cmdline

 The minimum configuration for StratoVirt is:

-* A PE format Linux kernel
+* A PE format linux kernel
 * A rootfs image as virtio-blk device, which has to be added to kernel parameters
 * Api-channel to control StratoVirt
 * If you want to login with ttyS0, you may need a serial and add ttyS0 to kernel parameters